surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Show virtual keyboard** - Toggle this option to show or hide the virtual on-screen keyboard at the bottom of the user interface.
 The virtual keyboard also includes a pitch bend and modulation wheel control.

+- **Open Oscilloscope** - This opens a window that displays an oscilloscope or a spectrum view.
+See [Oscilloscope](#oscilloscope) for more information on this.

 ### MPE Settings